the-blaggyS/opencv-steel-darts/README.md

 # opencv-steel-darts
 Automatic scoring system for steel darts using OpenCV, a Raspberry Pi 3 Model B and two webcams.

-This software is under heavy development.
-It is not ready to work out of the box...(has to be cleaned up and further improved)!

-Main entry point is *DartsScorer_1.py* (*DartsScorer.py* is an older version with one camera only).
+Main entry point is *DartsScorer.py*.

 Watch a demo of the setup here: https://www.youtube.com/playlist?list=PLqymqC7nbI7an1dZW1kxbPPd-v0t5l6lF